louisscruz/hub-crawl/README.md

 # Hub Crawl

-Hub Crawl finds broken links in large Github repositories.
-It finds links in the `readme` portions of the documents (or the `wiki-content` for wiki pages), scrapes the links of those sections, and continues the crawl beginning with those newfound links.
-It essentially performs a concurrent breadth-first graph traversal and logs broken links as it goes.
+Hub Crawl finds broken links in Github repositories.
+It finds links in the `readme` portions of the repos (or the `wiki-content` section for wiki pages), scrapes the links of those sections, and continues the crawl beginning with those newfound links.
+Additionally, the requests are made in parallel to ensure a speedy crawl.
+It essentially performs a concurrent, breadth-first graph traversal and logs broken links as it goes.

 ## Installation

+### Global Use

 To begin using Hub Crawl, install it globally with `npm`.